zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 Let's say you want to calculate the amount that each coworker owes for a lunch order on Seamless.
-The order came to $64.25 for you and your three coworkers and you all agreed to split the total evenly so you write:
+The order came to $64.25 for you and your three coworkers and you all agreed to split the total evenly, so you write:

 ```ruby
 total = "64.25"